Seven Sages of Meishan

-The Six Sages of Meishan (also known as Six Sages of Mount Mei or Six Saints of Meishan or Six Sages of Plum Mountain, 梅山七聖 (梅山七圣, Méishān Qī Shèng)) are a group of legendary deities and the subordinates of the god Erlang Shen in Chinese folklore and Daoist mythology, said to be powerful warrior-deities or spirit-generals originating from the mountainous region of Meishan.
-Their story forms a major episode in the legends of Erlang Shen and appears in the classic Chinese novels Investiture of the Gods and Journey to the West, as well as in the religious text The Precious Scroll of Erlang (二郎宝卷).
+The Seven Sages of Meishan (also known as the Seven Sages of Mount Mei, Seven Saints of Meishan, or Seven Sages of Plum Mountain; 梅山七聖 (梅山七圣, Méishān Qī Shèng)) are a group of deities and spirit-generals in Chinese folklore and Daoism.
+They are described as followers of the god Erlang Shen and are associated with the Meishan mountain region.
+Stories about the Seven Sages appear in the novels Investiture of the Gods and Journey to the West, as well as in the religious text The Precious Scroll of Erlang (二郎宝卷).

 Description and origin

-The prototype of the Six Brothers of Meishan (梅山六兄弟) first appeared in the Yuan dynasty religious text The Precious Scroll of Erlang.
-This concept was later adapted in the late Ming dynasty novel Journey to the West, where Erlang Shen becomes the sworn brother of six brothers from Mount Mei, forming a group retroactively set in the Spring and Autumn period.
+The earliest known version of the Six Brothers of Meishan (梅山六兄弟) appears in the Yuan dynasty religious text The Precious Scroll of Erlang.
+The group was later featured in the late Ming dynasty novel Journey to the West, in which Erlang Shen is the sworn brother of six men from Mount Mei.
+The novel places the seven figures in the Spring and Autumn period.

 Erlang Shen, one of the figures collectively known as the Seven Sages of Meishan, on a Soushan scroll, Ming dynasty, 15th century.

-In Journey to the West, the Six Brothers of Meishan, along with Erlang Shen, are collectively known as the Seven Sages of Meishan (梅山七圣).
-This group is distinct from the Seven Monsters of Meishan (梅山七怪), who appear in the later novel Investiture of the Gods.
-The author of Investiture of the Gods appears to have been inspired by the earlier concept from Journey to the West, reimagining the group as the Seven Monsters, led by an ape spirit named Yuan Hong.
-This version of the group does not include Erlang Shen (also known as Yang Jian), who is instead portrayed as their main adversary.
+In Journey to the West, the Six Brothers of Meishan and Erlang Shen are known together as the Seven Sages of Meishan (梅山七圣).
+They are different from the Seven Monsters of Meishan (梅山七怪) in the later novel Investiture of the Gods.
+In that novel, the Seven Monsters are led by the ape spirit Yuan Hong, while Erlang Shen is their opponent.
+The group appears to have been based in part on the earlier group in Journey to the West.

-The most striking similarity between the two stories lies in their iconic shapeshifting battles.
-The duel between Yang Jian and Yuan Hong in Investiture of the Gods closely mirrors the legendary transformation contest between Erlang Shen and Sun Wukong in Journey to the West.
-Some scholars interpret Journey to the West as recasting Yuan Hong from Investiture of the Gods into the role of Sun Wukong.
-Under this interpretation, removing Yuan Hong from the Meishan Seven Monsters leaves six figures, corresponding to the number of Erlang Shen's sworn brothers.
+The two groups are also linked by their stories of transformation.
+In Investiture of the Gods, Yang Jian, another name for Erlang Shen, fights Yuan Hong in a contest of transformations.
+This resembles the transformation contest between Erlang Shen and Sun Wukong in Journey to the West.
+Some scholars have suggested that Journey to the West adapted Yuan Hong into the character of Sun Wukong.
+On this view, the removal of Yuan Hong from the Seven Monsters leaves six figures, matching the six sworn brothers of Erlang Shen.

-The Meishan Seven Saints are also associated with the Meishan Sect, a polytheistic belief system that originated in the ancient Meishandong region of Anhua County and Xinhua County in Hunan Province, China.
-According to the article Folk Hunting Customs of Western Sichuan (川西狩猎民俗), the ancestral deity of Meishan, Zhang Wulang, who is venerated by hunters, is believed to be one of the Meishan Seven Saints.
+The Seven Sages are also associated with the Meishan Sect, a polytheistic belief system associated with the Meishandong region of Anhua County and Xinhua County in Hunan Province, China.
+According to Folk Hunting Customs of Western Sichuan (川西狩猎民俗), the Meishan ancestral deity Zhang Wulang, who is worshipped by hunters, is one of the Seven Sages of Meishan.